webappsolution/ng-bootstrap-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+It is the companion code to the article located [here](http://www.webappsolution.com/blog/2017/4/4/adding-bootstrap-to-a-simple-app).
+Full details can be found in the article.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.